Veykril/tlborm/src/macros/minutiae/debugging.md

    = note: to ``
 ```

-This is *particularly* invaluable when debugging deeply recursive macros.
-You can also enable this
+This is *particularly* invaluable when debugging deeply recursive `macro_rules!` macros.
+You can
-from the command-line by adding `-Z trace-macros` to the compiler command line.
+also enable this from the command-line by adding `-Z trace-macros` to the compiler command line.

 Secondly, there is [`log_syntax!`] which causes the compiler to output all tokens passed to it.
 For
 example, this makes the compiler sing a song: